 Additionally, the CU System Office at 1800 Grant St. in Denver, Colorado will be considered an employee's primary work location unless the employee's position resides at a campus.
 In which case, the employee's primary work location will be the campus.
-A CU System Office Employee's work location may not be outside of the U.S. and its territories, regardless of citizenship, at this time.
+Employees may not work internationally at this time.